nyx-space/quality-assurance/docs/process/design.md

 In the case of an anti-velocity guidance law, we will need at a minimum:

-+ The current spacecraft state, including its orbit, so we can compute the anti-velocity unit vector.
++ The current spacecraft state, including its orbit, so we can compute the anti-velocity unit vector;
-+ A flag specifying whether or not to thrust at the current orbit
++ A flag specifying whether or not to thrust at the current phasing angle of the orbit.

 We also know that the guidance law will be called from the equations of motion of the overall simulation.
-We expect that just after the guidance laws are called, the EOM will check that the vehicle can thrust (e.g. does it have any fuel remaining), what percentage of fuel it should be decrementing at the current simulation step, and the direction of the burn (so as to compute how that affects the position of the spacecraft).
-These are the outputs.
+We expect that just after the guidance laws are called, the EOM will check that the vehicle can thrust (e.g. does it have any fuel remaining), what percentage of fuel it should be decrementing for the current simulation step, and the direction of the burn (so as to compute how that affects the position of the spacecraft).
+These are the outputs: direction and throttle percentage.

-+ `direction`
-+ `throttle` percentage

 ### High level design